sailik1991/akhonaranyak/_posts/2017-10-07-exhibition-gaganendra.markdown

 4. You can choose either Photo paper print or Canvas print according to your choice.

-1. A numbered list
-              1. A nested numbered list
-              2. Which is numbered
-          2. Which is numbered

-.* Digital Image size for Photo paper print is *18 inches* by *12 inches* at 300 dpi in JPEG format.
+-- Digital Image size for Photo paper print is *18 inches* by *12 inches* at 300 dpi in JPEG format.
 Image size must not be less than 2 MB.

-.* Digital Image size for Canvas print is *21 inch* by *14 inches* at 150 dpi in JPEG format.
+-- Digital Image size for Canvas print is *21 inch* by *14 inches* at 150 dpi in JPEG format.
 Image size must not be less than 2 MB.

 5. Rename each of your photographs at a time with-